 14. Beau Vallon Beach

 The Beau Vallon Beach is among the most popular tourist attractions in Seychelles.
-The beach offers watersports – such as jet skiing and water skiing – and picturesque views of the Silhouette Island.
+The beach offers watersports – such as jet skiing and water skiing – and picturesque views of Silhouette Island.
 Also, known to be one of the most commercial beaches in Seychelles, you can find a number of great hotels and amazing restaurants here to dine at for sure!

 Enjoy the tasty pomegranate and the ice creams while strolling on the beach.
 Enjoy the calm weather and enjoy swimming.
 The beach is so quiet that you can almost hear your own breathing!
-Also, there are very little water sports thus, the place is noiseless.
+Also, there are very few water sports thus, the place is noiseless.
 So finally, you will be able to enjoy a good walk on the soft sand and give your feet rest.

 Location: Beau Vallon, Mahe Island, Seychelles